CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 (first) available IP of the host server.
 If your server has multiple IPs assigned to it, you can instruct MailerQ to use a different local IP for sending out the mail.

-To try different IP address for sending out the mail, you can add a list of available IP addresses:
+To try a different IP address for sending out the mail, you can add a list of available IP addresses:

 #### MIME header